Being involved in an accident is likely to prove traumatic and sometimes the consequences can be life-changing if the collision is serious enough.

 Truck drivers have to comply with very strict federal regulations regarding such things as the condition of their vehicle and how many hours they have been driving before having the collision.

 The police will want to gather this information at the scene and you should remain there so that statements can be taken.
-This could also be crucial information if you later make a claim for damage to your car or personal injuries.
+This could also be crucial information if you later make a claim for damage to your car or if you wanted to pursue an injury claim – with the latter claim, you would need to contact a personal injury lawyer.
+A reliable lawyer will provide a strong case for you to increase the chances of getting the outcome you want.

 Ask about ownership details